RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

 ### Order Creation

-The "Pagar Ahora" button in the cart now triggers the creation of a new order.
+The "Realizar Pedido" button in the cart now triggers the creation of a new order.
 This process involves:
 1. Gathering the current cart items and user information.
 In `CartComponent.jsx`, the `designId` for each item is now correctly extracted from `item.id` (which is populated by `getCartByUserId`).
 2. Sending this data to a new server action responsible for creating a `Pedido` (Order) document in the database.
 3. Clearing the user's cart after successful order creation.
-4. Displaying a payment confirmation modal to the user.
-5. Redirecting the user to a confirmation or order details page after the modal.
+The payment for this order will be handled separately from the user's order history.

 ## Interaction Flow: Client-side to Server-side Cart